“It’s 10 AM, do you know what your team is working on?”

 Then jump into defining the amount of work for each resource.
 Not the exact quantity but the amount.

 For example, a task could require 40 hours of work by a technical expert, 30 tons of material, or the reservation of a testing center.
-All of these are resources you’ll need to plan for.
+Having system in place to assign one or multiple people — like the People Column on monday.com — can save you much-needed time.

 6. Designate a timeframe